 Blues break drought, solve Domingue to top Devils

-Ivan Barbashev scored twice and Jordan Binnington made 17 saves at the St. Louis Blues blanked the visiting New Jersey Devils 3-0 Tuesday night.
+Ivan Barbashev scored twice, and Jordan Binnington made 17 saves as the St. Louis Blues blanked the visiting New Jersey Devils 3-0 Tuesday night.
 It was Binnington's second shutout of the season and the seventh of his career.

 Jaden Schwartz also scored for the Blues, who snapped their 0-3-2 winless streak and won for just the third time in their last 13 games.
 Louis Domingue stopped 36 of 39 shots for the Devils.
 He struggled earlier this month, going 0-2-2 with a 4.23 goals-against average and a save percentage of .869, but he single-handedly kept the Devils close in this game.